Terms & Conditions

 2.2 Each Buyer’s Purchase Order shall be deemed to be an offer to buy the Goods according to the Seller’s current List Price and order form pursuant to these Terms and Conditions;

-2.4 Any variations to these Terms and Conditions (including any special terms and Conditions agreed between the parties) shall be inapplicable unless agreed in advance and in writing by the Seller.
+2.4 Any variations to these Terms and Conditions (including any special terms and Conditions agreed between the parties) shall be ineffective unless agreed in advance and in writing by the Seller.

 3 TRADE ACCOUNT

-3.1 The Seller, Gallery Direct Ltd supply to trade customers only and require evidence of business trading prior to any supply agreement.
-The Buyer must provide valid documentation i.e. VAT Certificate, Business invoices, etc. Trade account opening forms can be found on our website and applications must be accompanied by two trade references.
+3.1 The Seller supplies to trade customers only and requires evidence of business trading prior to any supply agreement.
+The Buyer must provide valid documentation i.e. VAT Certificate, Business invoices, etc. Trade account opening forms can be found on the Seller’s website and applications must be accompanied by two trade references.

-3.4 If a Buyer is found to be using the Seller’s branding, product images, barcodes or descriptions for their own internet marketing purposes, without the express written permission of the Seller, the Seller may close the Buyer’s trade account without notice.
+3.5 If a Buyer is found to be using the Seller’s intellectual property, for example, without limitation, it’s branding, product images, barcodes or descriptions for their own marketing purposes, without the express written permission of the Seller, the Seller may close the Buyer’s trade account without notice.

 4 PRICING AND PAYMENT